-• Exterior Features
+Exterior Features

 Chimneys should be of brick masonry or stuccoed masonry construction.
-The spark arrestor needs to be shielded from street view.
+Spark arrestors are required to be screened from view.

+Towers, dormers, cupolas will be reviewed on a case-by-case basis.
 Tower elements should be scaled and designed as integral and intentional to the massing of the home and not appear as extraneous.
 Dormers and cupolas will be evaluated by the same standards.
 Faux-historic "elements" should be avoided.